arcangeloantonio/DatingApp/README.md

 # DatingApp
-Project based on Udemy course "Build an app with ASPNET Core and Angular from scratch"
+Project based on Udemy course [Build an app with ASPNET Core and Angular from scratch](https://www.udemy.com/build-an-app-with-aspnet-core-and-angular-from-scratch/)

 With this project I'm learning: